 \section{Discussion}

-This paper has developed an algorithm-specific lower bound on the iteration complexity of the softmax PG method, obtained by analyzing its trajectory on a carefully-designed hard MDP instance.
-We have shown that the iteration complexity of softmax PG methods can scale pessimistically, in fact (super-)exponentially, with the dimension of the state space and the effective horizon of the discounted MDP.
-Our finding makes apparent the potential inefficiency of softmax PG methods in solving large-dimensional and long-horizon problems, which in turns suggests the necessity of carefully adjusting update rules and/or enforcing proper regularization in accelerating PG methods.
+This paper has developed an algorithm-specific lower bound on the iteration complexity of the softmax policy gradient method, obtained by analyzing its trajectory on a carefully-designed hard MDP instance.
+We have shown that the iteration complexity of softmax PG methods can scale pessimistically, in fact (super-)exponentially, with the dimension of the state space and the effective horizon of the discounted MDP of interest.
+Our finding makes apparent the potential {\em inefficiency} of softmax PG methods in solving large-dimensional and long-horizon problems.
+In turn, this suggests the necessity of carefully adjusting update rules and/or enforcing proper regularization in accelerating policy gradient methods.